pratikvn/sundials/doc/superbuild/source/developers/style_guide/SourceCode.rst

 .. warning::

    We use version 17.0.4 of clang-tidy and clang-format.
 Any other version may produce different results or not work at all.
-The easiest way to install this version of the tools is with Spack:
-   ``spack install llvm@17.0.4``.
+The easiest way to install the specific version of the tools is with Spack: ``spack install llvm@17.0.4``.

 It may be necessary to override clang-tidy at times.
 This can be done with the